 One of the best highlights of a stay in Noosa or Noosaville are the breathtaking sunsets over the Noosa River and mountains to the west.
 You can perch yourself anywhere along the river to take in this amazing sight.
 The Noosa National Park is another gem with fabulous walking paths around the headland, where you are rewarded with stunning views along the way.

 A stroll down the ever-popular Hastings Street is a must do with cafes, boutiques and galleries galore lining the shady street.
 Noosa Beach has one of the best point breaks for surfing in the world, particularly for long boards.
 The Noosa River at Noosaville is a water lover’s paradise with kayaking, standup paddle boarding, jet skiing, boating and fishing all very popular.

 Nearby is the small village of Sunshine Beach which I absolutely adore with it’s very relaxed and laid-back vibe.
 The wide, open beach is great for an uncrowded surfing session or a swim.
 A must do is a coldie at the Sunshine Beach Surf Club for spectacular ocean views or a coffee at one of the cafes in town.

-My favourite things to do in Alexandra Headland are walking along the coastal walkway and taking in the gorgeous views from the headland, eating a meal at Alexandra Headland Surf Club and poking around the rocky shoreline of the beach.
+My favourite things to do when I drive in my Toyota to Alexandra Headland is to park my car and walk along the coastal walkway taking in the gorgeous views from the headland.
+I also enjoy eating a meal at Alexandra Headland Surf Club and poking around the rocky shoreline of Alexandra Headland beach.

 In Mooloolaba I love to sit along the beachfront with the “coffee set” to people watch, browse some of the trendy boutiques, enjoy a coldie at the Mooloolaba Surf Club, walk down to The Wharf and Yacht Club to check out the boats and enjoy a swim in the usually smooth waters at the beach.